Gaborandi/DistilBert-for-Medical-Text-Classification/README.md

 # DistilBert-for-Medical-Text-Classification

-distilbert is smaller version of BERT model
+distilbert is smaller version of BERT model (less parameters)

 this DistilBert model is finetuned on pubmed data and used for text classification.